pikepa/laravel-tailwind-docker-test/readme.md

 * shipping-docker/vessel 3.0,
 * laravel-frontend-presets/tailwindcss 0.6.0,

-and is set up to be downloaded and run as is, by typing
+and is set up to be downloaded, and with **Docker** installed on your machine this should run as is, by typing

 ```
 ./vessel start